cdapio/tigon/tigon-docs/developer-guide/source/apis/apis.rst

 Where to Go Next
 ================

-Now that you're seen the APIs for Tigon, take a look at:
+Now that you're familiar with the APIs for Tigon, take a look at:

 - `Tools <../tools.html>`__, which describes the command-line interface for running a Tigon Application.